This article is part of a series on saving money on electricity.

 tips on saving money on lighting

 - Upgrade any old incandescent bulbs to CFL or LED bulbs.
-You can see the potential savings between the old style bulbs and the CFLs in this post on lighting.
+You can see the potential savings between the old-style bulbs and the CFLs in this post on lighting.

 - Swap halogen downlights for CFL or LED downlights.
-While the LEDs are more expensive up front, they use around 70% less energy than the halogen bulbs, omit around 60% less heat (which is important if you live in hot climates!) and they last longer than halogen bulbs.
+While the LEDs are more expensive up front, they use around 70% less energy than the halogen bulbs, emit around 60% less heat (which is important if you live in hot climates!) and they last longer than halogen bulbs.